RAMP: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning: Looking Ahead

 \section{Looking Ahead}

 There are many opportunities to improve upon the proposed baseline implementation to overcome the limitations and see vast improvements in the results.
-One such improvement could be to extend the task planner to recover from failure cases by detecting faults and re-planning.
-Further to this point, tighter coupling between the task planner and the motion planner would see improvements to the feasibility of the sequences of skills generated through tighter coupling between the continuous representations necessary for robot control and the discrete representations used for higher-level task planning~\cite{garrett:ARCRAS21}.
+One such improvement could be to extend the task planner to support diagnostics in order to recover from failure cases by detecting faults and re-planning.
+Further to this point, tighter coupling between the task planner and the motion planner in the form of a better integration of the continuous representations necessary for robot control and the discrete representations used for higher-level task planning, would lead to improvements in the generation and successful execution of the sequences of skills for various tasks~\cite{garrett:ARCRAS21}.

-There are also many avenues to increase the robustness and speed of the manipulation skills, such as by using learnt motion plans \cite{yamada2023leveraging} and combining motion planning and learnt contact-rich manipulations \cite{yamada2023efficient, yamada2020mopa}.
-Integrating additional modalities of sensing could also see improvements to skill reliability with one promising option being tactile sensing as touch is a crucial sensory input relied upon by humans to assemble similar objects~\cite{Lambeta_2020}.
+There are many avenues to increase the robustness and speed of the manipulation skills, such as by using learned motion plans~\cite{yamada2023leveraging}, and combining motion planning with learned contact-rich manipulations~\cite{yamada2023efficient,yamada2020mopa}.
+Integrating additional modalities of sensing could also see improvements in skill reliability, with one promising option being tactile sensing as touch is a crucial sensory input relied upon by humans to assemble similar objects~\cite{Lambeta_2020}.